 “When I saw the statistics of Richmont students excelling in the field and passed the National Counselor Examination with flying colors, I knew Richmont was where I wanted to pursue my graduate degree.
 Truthfully, I had no idea how I was going to finance my next few years of courses, but once I got to Richmont I had such a peace that it was where the Lord wanted me.
 Richmont is truly the hidden gem of the South.”
 Kellie Kent, 2014 graduate

-Richmont Graduate University is founded on principles that adhere to National Association of Evangelicals Statement of Faith appearing below.
-This statement has been affirmed by more than seventy denominations and thus represents a broad evangelical consensus.
+Richmont Graduate University is founded on principles that adhere to the National Association of Evangelicals Statement of Faith appearing below.
+This statement has been affirmed by more than seventy denominations and represents a broad evangelical consensus.
 All faculty members affirm this statement, and students who attend the Richmont will be taught from a Christian perspective.